Travel writing reality

 Sometimes I am just too exhausted to write.
 My brain goes numb and there is zero creativity.
 I can’t formulate words and the whole idea of bringing myself to write is just repulsing.
 I become so busy with everyday life that inspiration eludes me.
 This seems to get worse as the time between travelling gets longer.
 I lose interest in everything travel-related that normally drives me and makes me happy.
 The idea of abandoning it all – the blog, the social media sites – becomes very tempting.
 After all, who cares?

 There are days when I’m close to giving up.
 Then a random message from a complete stranger telling me that something I’ve posted or written inspired them to travel comes along.
 Every now and then someone I haven’t seen in a while tells me they enjoyed reading something I wrote.
 I then go back and read my own blogs.
 In them I find what motivated me to write in the first place.
-The love for travel.
+The love for travel and travel writing.

 Repeating the past?